 However, it comes at a premium price.
 With similarly high speeds, access to a much wider range of streaming services, and strong security, ExpressVPN is a more affordable alternative to Astrill.
 Luckily, you can try ExpressVPN risk-free for 30 days with its money-back guarantee and decide which VPN you’d prefer to use.

 If you don’t mind the premium price, Astrill is a fantastic option.
 It has extremely fast servers (I averaged 291Mbps), can unblock multiple streaming platforms, and has strong security features and multiple encryption protocols.

-However, it’s also several times more expensive than my preferred VPN, NordVPN.
-It has similarly fast servers, access to more streaming services (Hulu, BBC iPlayer, and Amazon Prime), and a secure server infrastructure — for roughly 4 times less.
-You can also try NordVPN for free for 30 days with its money-back guarantee.
+However, it’s also several times more expensive than my preferred VPN, ExpressVPN.
+It has similarly fast servers, access to more streaming services (Hulu, BBC iPlayer, and Amazon Prime), and a secure server infrastructure.
+You can also try ExpressVPN risk-free for 30 days with its money-back guarantee.

 Yes, you can try Astrill for 1 week completely for free.
 Simply visit this page, enter your email into the free trial sign up, and verify your phone number.
 You’ll be taken to the download page and can download the relevant installer from there.
 You might even be able to sign up for another free trial as long as you register with a different email and number.

 Yes, Astrill has strong security and privacy features that will keep you safe online.
 The provider also created the well-regarded proprietary encryption protocols OpenWeb and StealthVPN.
 OpenWeb is optimized for speed and streaming, while StealthVPN helps you get safe access to the open internet in China.

 You can use the website astrill-mirror.com inside China to download the app to your device.
 This URL is essentially just a copy of the official site hosted on a different server, so it’s less likely to be detected and blocked by authorities.
 Once you have the app, just follow the installation instructions and log in.